noahpresler/semesterly/docs/addaschool.rst

 Develop the Parser
 ~~~~~~~~~~~~~~~~~~

-.. note:: If your school uses one of the systems: Ellucian or Peoplesoft, you may be able to use our generalized infrastructure built to parse these systems with very minimal configuration.
-Before starting, check :ref:`genparsers`.
+.. note:: Notify us if you intend to add a school!
+Create a GitHub issue with the tag new_school.
+We can help you out and lend a hand while also keeping track of who's working on what!

 The scaffolder created the stub of your parser.
 It provides the start function and two outer loops that iterate over each provided term and year. **Your goal is to fill the inside of this so that for each year and term, you collect the course data for that term/year.**

 What this boils down to is the following template::

     for year in years:
         for term in terms:

-            departments = get_courses(term, year)
+            departments = get_departments(term, year)

             for department in departments: